 - Duration: How much time do you want to stay in the US?
 Some visas are for several months; others are permanent.

-To go faster and to be sure about which ideal visa fits with YOU regarding all of these criteria above, simply take this quiz!
+To make the process faster and to be sure about which visa fits with the criteria above, just take this Visa Simulator test!

 I worked for several months to build and polish this visa algorithm.
 So let's have a try!

 Be as specific as you can, and don't lie in your answer!
-Or it will give you a wrong result.
+If you do, it will give you the wrong result.
 Be as fair as possible!
-And it's going to deliver you, the right visa for you. 🙂
+If you're honest, it will deliver the right visa for you. 🙂

-If the quiz returns you a visa, CONGRATULATIONS!!!!
+If the quiz returns a visa to you, CONGRATULATIONS!!!!
 You're on the right path!
-But before claiming victory, be aware it might certainly still not going to be easy for you either.
-You still might have to make some concessions anyways, but let's talk about it later in this article.
+But before claiming victory, be aware it may not necessarily be easy.
+You might even have to make some concessions.
+But let's talk about that later in this article.

-Unfortunately, it means that it's quite impossible for you to have an experience in the USA with your current situation and expectation.
-It means that what you want and what you can offer doesn't fit the US requirements.
+Unfortunately, that means that it's quite impossible for you to have an experience in the USA given your current situation and expectation.
+It means that what you want and what you can offer don't fit the US requirements.

-As I told you earlier, if you want it to work, you will need to adjust your career path or expectation, according to the reality.
-If you are in that case, I invite you to contact me directly to have a look at your profile and situation.
-At a glance, I will be able to give you a status: what effort you need to do, what expectation you should change to fit the requirement.
+As I told you earlier, if you want it to work, you will need to adjust your career path or expectation according to the reality.
+If this is the case, I invite you to contact me directly.
+Then I can have a look at your profile and situation.
+At a glance, I will be able to give you a status: what effort you need to make, and what expectation you should change to fit the requirement.

 If you still have no potential visa because you don't want to change your expectation, as I told you, it's a dead end for you.
-I cannot help you anymore, and it's useless you keep continuing reading this post because I have nothing valuable for you.
-So don't waste your time, I invite you to kindly leave my website and find another way other than finding a job in the USA.
+I cannot help you anymore, and it's useless you keep continuing reading at this post because I have nothing valuable for you.
+So don't waste your time.
+I invite you to kindly leave my website and find another way.

-Cool bean!
-Once you know your future potential ideal visa, it's time to discover open jobs right FOR YOU!
-But before that, just check if your diploma is recognized in the USA. 😉
+Cool beans!
+Once you know your potential future visa, it's time to discover open jobs that are right FOR YOU!
+But before that, check that your diploma is recognized in the USA. 😉

-Depending on the field you are looking for, you might need to have a degree, diploma, or certificate for sure.
-In some cases, the diploma from your country can be enough, sometimes not.
-It actually depends on your field.
+Depending on the field you are looking for, you might need to have a degree, diploma, or certificate.
+In some cases, the diploma from your country can be enough; sometimes it is not.
+It depends on your field.

-For certain trades such as healthcare: doctors, nurses, specialists, etc. ...
-You will need a degree equivalence, or even downgrade your degree in the United States.
+For certain trades such as healthcare--doctors, nurses, specialists, etc.--you will need a degree equivalence, or will need another degree.

 If you are a nurse, you will have to pass an equivalent exam.
 If you are a physician, general practitioner or specialist, having equivalence is not enough.
-You are required to get a license valid for the state you want to practice.
+You are required to get a valid license for the state in which you want to practice.

 If you want to work in a pharmacy in the United States, you also need a diploma equivalence.
 If you are a lawyer, you will need to apply for a license to practice with the State Bar (US).
-If you want to become a real estate agent, you also need a license in the State you want to practice.
+If you want to become a real estate agent, you also need a license in the state in which you want to practice.

-In all other trades, and unless I'm mistaken, the good news is that there is no need for equivalence of your degrees!
+In all other trades, unless I'm mistaken, the good news is that there is no need for equivalence for your degrees!
 But you can check it here for more precision.

-Concerning us, we did not need equivalence, and it is also the case for marketing, communication, sales, IT, HR, finance, hotel/catering, etc.
+In our situation, we did not need equivalence, and that is also the case for marketing, communication, sales, IT, HR, finance, hotel/catering, etc.

-When preparing your visa application, your diplomas and an official translation into English will be required.
-But for now, you do not need to worry about it. 😉
+When preparing your visa application and your diplomas, an official translation into English will be required.
+But for now, you do not need to worry about that. 😉

-So now are coming the more juicy part of your job search!
+So now comes the juicy part of your job search!